alphagov/govwifi-tech-docs/source/documentation/certificate-rotation.md

 ## Update the profile on managed devices

-For the 2022 rotation, this section applies to you if your organisation does both of the following:
+This section applies to you if your organisation does both of the following:

-deploys the GovWifi 802.1x profile tells user devices to check the ‘server’ certificate (currently wifi.service.gov.uk) or intermediate certificate (currently GeoTrust TLS DV RSA Mixed SHA256 2020 CA-1)
+* deploys the GovWifi 802.1x profile
+* tells user devices to check the ‘server’ certificate (currently wifi.service.gov.uk) or intermediate certificate (currently GeoTrust TLS DV RSA Mixed SHA256 2020 CA-1)

-You need to update the profile with the new certificate details when the rotation happens.
-On the rotation day, push the updated profile out to your managed devices.
+If you need to update the profile with the new certificate details you must push the updated profile out to your managed devices.
 How you manage this will depend on how you deploy your GovWifi 802.1x profile to your managed devices.

-Download the new certificates for 2022 here:
+Download the 2022 certificate:

 - [server certificate](https://docs.wifi.service.gov.uk/assets/2022/wifi.service.gov.uk.crt)